 After five years through ten years;

-After ten years;
+After ten years through twenty years;

-(including items without a maturity date which are either not payable on demand of not in god standing).
+Over 20 years.

 (Note: The above tracking/shading reflects editorial revisions proposed in Ref #2024-17EP incorporated to match the Schedule D, Part 1A.)

 For each period for which results of operations are presented, the proceeds from sales of bonds and assets in scope of this Statement and gross realized gains and gross realized losses on such sales.
 (AAO – 26 & 43.
 SSAP No. 43 is by reference.)